By Grace Van Duyn

 Like so many other nonprofit organizations nationwide, the Urban League of Greater Southwestern Ohio (ULGSO) is fighting to get its community members vaccinated against COVID-19.

-This affiliate of the National Urban League serves 12 counties from Dayton to Northern Kentucky and
+This affiliate of the National Urban League serves 12 counties from Dayton to Northern Kentucky

 By Naga Prudhvi Panguluri